 Portrait to Video Prompts: 10 Still-to-Motion Templates

-Animate any portrait — wedding, family, vintage, headshot, fashion, pet — into a 5-8 second motion clip.
-Ten copy-ready image-to-video prompts that move a still without destroying the identity.
+Animate any portrait — wedding, family, vintage, headshot, fashion, pet — into a 5-8 second clip without breaking the face.
+Ten copy-ready image-to-video prompts, plus a Kling 3.0 vs Veo 3.1 vs Sora 2 vs Runway Gen-4 pick (June 2026).

-Animating a still portrait is the highest-emotion use of AI video — a wedding photo that breathes, a grandparent that smiles again, a pet that wags its tail.
-It is also where AI most easily breaks identity, because any large motion at all rearranges the face.
-The trick is restraint: one micro-motion, locked camera, 5–8 seconds.
-Ten copy-ready portrait-to-video templates below, each tuned to keep the original face intact.
+Animating a still portrait is the highest-emotion use of AI video: a wedding photo that breathes, a grandparent who smiles again, a pet that wags its tail.
+It is also where AI breaks identity most easily, because any large motion rearranges the face.
+The fix is restraint: one micro-motion, locked camera, 5–8 seconds.
+Below are ten copy-ready portrait-to-video templates, each tuned to keep the original face intact, plus a model pick that reflects the current 2026 lineup (Kling 3.0, Veo 3.1, Sora 2, Runway Gen-4).

 The 5-element checklist for any portrait-to-video